Date of Degree

 Copyright 2010 Robert Francis Dallapiazza

 Dallapiazza, Robert Francis.
-"The role of CaMKII binding NMDARs in synaptic plasticity and memory." dissertation, University of Iowa, 2010.
+"The role of CaMKII binding NMDARs in synaptic plasticity and memory."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.